klausman/mcfw/README.md

 https://www.misfit-company.com/arma3/

-For questions about the framework, or mission making for MC in general, find us in `#mission-making` on our Discord.
+For questions about the framework, or mission making for MC in general, check out [our documentation](https://www.misfit-company.com/arma3/mission_making/guide/) or find us in `#mission-making` on [our Discord](https://discord.gg/MJ5MaNk).

 ## Main features